Tips for difficult or significant days when grieving

 As you accept your feelings, you are more easily able to process and move through them.
 Or embrace and expand them if they feel good for you.

 – Take a bit of exercise

 It may be a walk or run outside.
 Yoga, stretching, lifting weights, or something different.
 It’s really about what feels good for you.
-Moving our body helps to move our thoughts, to shift our perspective and releases those endorphins.
+Moving our body helps to move our thoughts, shift our perspective, and release those endorphins.

 – Do something kind or thoughtful for someone else